B.SC. (CLIN SC.) M.H.SC (OSTEO)Click anywhere to enter site...

 What seems to be the problem?

 How can I help?
-I'm able to identify these breakdowns; where they're occurring, and, more importantly, identify what's causing them.
-I'm able to locate the origin of a systemic problem, and treat it appropriately.forward
+I'm able to identify these imbalances and breakdowns; where they're occurring, and, more importantly, identify what's causing them.
+Once identified, the problem is seemingly simpler to fix than first thought.

-- Causes: Tightness and curvature of the thoracic spine (upper back) affecting position of neck (Scoliosis).
+Causes: Excessive kyphosis (rounded curvature) of the thoracic spine (upper back) affecting position of neck (protruding chin).

 Close to my heart.